 Butternut squash and kale are teamed with the warmth of cumin and chili powder to make this Mexican Minestrone knock your socks off good.
 The weather man promised thunder and lightening, so I grabbed my minestrone and waited for the show to begin.
 A steaming bowl of hot soup is the perfect accompaniment for a storm, and I was ready!
-While the light show never ...
+While the light show never materialized, the ...

 About Anne Papina